-- Bachelor's degree in IT, management, economics, e-business, statistics, or marketing, with an average grade of minimum C equals minimum 2,7 ECTS.
-Relevant practices, or other special considerations, may in some cases weigh up for non-compliant grade requirements.

-- The applicants must also write an motivational letter of 400-500 words in English.
+- Bachelor's degree in Information Technology, Management, Retail Management, Tourism, Innovation, E-business, Marketing, Digital Marketing, Marketing Communication, and Public Relation with an average grade of minimum C equals minimum 2,7 ECTS.
+Relevant practices, or other special considerations, may in some cases weigh up for non-compliant grade requirements. - The applicants must also write a motivational letter of 400-500 words max in English.